mattleibow/chocolatey-xamarin-component/README.md

 To install:

-    choco install xamarin-component -version 1.1.0.18
+    choco install xamarin-component -version 1.1.0.42

 To upgrade:

-    choco upgrade xamarin-component -version 1.1.0.18
+    choco upgrade xamarin-component -version 1.1.0.42

-This package is the same version as on the Xamarin website https://components.xamarin.com/submit/xpkg.
+This package is the same version as on NuGet.org https://www.nuget.org/packages/XamarinComponent/.
-The actual application is not versioned, but I use the build number from CI so that old versions can be accessed as well as installed via other CI tools, such as AppVeyor.